twwch/DocuFluent/README.md

 # Using the test script
 uv run python translate.py --gui

-# OR using the main SDK module
+# OR using the main SDK module (if installed)
-uv run python -m src.translation_sdk.main --gui
+uv run python -m docu_fluent --gui
 ```

 **Features:**